memgraph/docs/cypher-manual/clauses/match.md

 +------------------+------------------+
 ```

-The query returns cartesian product of matched nodes.
+The query returns the Cartesian product of matched nodes.
 The output of the first `MATCH` clause is matched with each output of the second `MATCH` clause.
-In our case, each person from our dataset is matched with each country in *Europe*.
+In this case, each person from the dataset is matched with each European country.

 ### 4.2.
 Creating a list